Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 "Drink that while I review the bridge log."

-"But the instruction manual …"
+"But according to the instruction manual …"

 "Yes Sir."

-"Karl," this time his tone was softer, "I'm going to give you two options.
+"Karl," this time Picard's tone was softer, "I'm going to give you two options.
 You can either leave the Enterprise tomorrow when we reach Starbase 12 or you can stay till your planned leaving date.
 If you choose the latter then I expect you to spend your time learning how to apply the new helm control system to non-standard ships."

 Leadbetter didn't understand why Picard was being so considerate.
-"Thank you Sir, I'd prefer to stay."
+"Thank you Sir, I would prefer to stay."
+The Commander rose and edged towards the door, hoping he was dismissed.

-"Two more things before you go."
+"Two more things before you go, Commander."

 "Sir?"